 What is P-EBT?

-P-EBT is a one-time benefit for families that have lost access to free or reduced-price meals because of closures related to COVID-19.
+P-EBT is a one-time benefit for families who have lost access to free or reduced-price meals because of closures related to COVID-19.

 Who is eligible for P-EBT?

-P-EBT is for children 5-18 years old who received SNAP food benefits for the month of March 2020 and children up to 21 years old who are certified for free or reduced-price meals at school in Texas during the 2019-20 school year.
+P-EBT is for children 5-18 years old who received SNAP food benefits for the month of March 2020 and children up to 21 years old who are certified for free or reduced-price meals through the National School Lunch Program at school in Texas during the 2019-20 school year.
+If you think you're eligible or want to learn more, contact the P-EBT Call Center at 833-613-6220 Monday through Friday, 8:00 am to 6:00 pm Central Time.

 How much money will I receive for P-EBT?